The Legacy of Service

 Boatswain’s Mate First Class (BM1) | USN (Ret)

-A Master of Seamanship: Born in Petersburg, VA, Curtis enlisted in February 1943 during the height of WWII and served a distinguished career through July 1962.
-As a Boatswain’s Mate, he represented the traditional heart of the Navy.
+Curtis enlisted in 1943 during WWII and served through 1962.
 He was a vital link between the club and the local military community during the 1977 founding, embodying the principle of Loyalty to the Sea Services.

 George E. Kelley